Rope: Construction

 Rope may be constructed of any long, fibrous material (e.g., rattan, a natural material), but generally is constructed of certain natural or synthetic fibres.
 Synthetic fibre ropes are significantly stronger than their natural fibre counterparts, they have a higher tensile strength, they are more resistant to rotting than ropes created from natural fibres, and they can be made to float on water.
 But synthetic ropes also possess certain disadvantages, including slipperiness, and some can be damaged more easily by UV light.

 Common natural fibres for rope are Manila hemp, hemp, linen, cotton, coir, jute, straw, and sisal.
 Synthetic fibres in use for rope-making include polypropylene, nylon, polyesters (e.g. PET, LCP, Vectran), polyethylene (e.g. Dyneema and Spectra), Aramids (e.g. Twaron, Technora and Kevlar) and acrylics (e.g. Dralon).
 Some ropes are constructed of mixtures of several fibres or use co-polymer fibres.
 Wire rope is made of steel or other metal alloys.
 Ropes have been constructed of other fibrous materials such as silk, wool, and hair, but such ropes are not generally available.
 Rayon is a regenerated fibre used to make decorative rope.
+Successive layers are twisted in opposite directions so that the rope resists unlaying when placed under load.

 The twist of the strands in a twisted or braided rope serves not only to keep a rope together, but also enables the rope to more evenly distribute tension among the individual strands.
 Without any twist in the rope, the shortest strand(s) would always be supporting a much higher proportion of the total load.